Char-Aznable/GDBKokkos/README.md

      3     55.0  56.0  57.0  58.0  59.0

 ```
-where the first row is the index of the last dimension of `v` and the first two
-columns show the indices of the first two dimension.

 You can disable showing the indices using

 ```
 (gdb) printView v --noIndex